-I really admire youth who have an “old soul.”
-They tend to appreciate the wisdom passed on from their elders and use it to their advantage early in life.
+I really admire youths who possess an “old soul.”
+They tend to appreciate the wisdom passed on from their elders and uses it to their advantage early in life.
 As a child and teen, I wasn’t really what one would consider “playful.”
-I was more an introvert and very analytical spending most of my time as an observer and internalize world events while my siblings were playful.
+I was more an introvert and very analytical, therefore, I spent most of my time as an observer and internalized world events while my siblings were playful.

-I preferred quiet time.
-I was inquisitive and often pondered on how the world was created, how do we know there is a God, and if so, who created Him?
+In other words, I preferred quiet time.
+I was inquisitive.
+I often pondered how the world was created?
+How do we know there is a God, and if so, who created Him?
 Where do we really go when we die?
 I couldn’t imagine there was a place some would end in for disobedient since God was a loving creator.

 At some point, I realize others internalize these things also.
 I was really intrigued and preoccupied in searching for answers.
-I still ponder, but some of my questions have been resolved by faith.
+I still ponder.
+Some of my questions are resolved with answers by faith.

 Currently, I’ve learned to play more as an adult.
-I like to dance, listen to music, laugh, and allow my heart to be merry.
+I like to dance, listen to music, laugh, and allow my heart to become merry.
 The point I’m making, it does not matter what stage or age you are playful.
 Learn to let the heart sing.
 Smile often.
-Laugh, laughter really does the soul good.
+Laughing and laughter really does the heart and soul good.

 Remember, there is a time for all things.
-When it’s time, to lay aside childish things, do it.
+When it’s time to lay aside childish things, do it.
 But, don’t be too hard on yourself and not enjoy life.
-Allow yourself to release stress and anxiety when needed in a playful manner.
+Allow yourself to release stress and anxiety when needed in a childlike manner.
 Take time to take care of yourself mentally and physically.
-Have fun, you’re never too young or old.
+Embrace life and its fullness, you’re never too young or old.

 Response to the Daily Prompt Challenge.
 Today’s word (Playful)